cephidstar/learn_public/BigQuery.md

 At the end of this course, you'll have had some practice with BigQuery and you'll be equipped with a sandbox to continue experimenting on your own, using the many resources that Google Cloud and other practitioners provide.

-## Connecting to the BigQuery Sandbox
+## Connecting to the BigQuery Workspace

 The BigQuery Workspace is available to anyone with a Google Account at no cost.
 However Google requires you to have set up a payment method on your account, for at minimum, verification purposes.